thomasdunlap/Autonomous-LiDAR-3D-Object-Detection/README.md

 ![](img/ScreenCapture_2021-12-14-21-16-15.png)

 There are 64 LEDs in Waymo's top LiDAR sensor.
 Limitations of 360 LiDAR include the space between beams (aka resolution) widening with distance from the origin.
-Also the car chasis will create blind spots, creating the need for Perimeter LiDAR sensors to be inlcuded on the sides of the vehicles.
+Also the car chasis will create blind spots, creating the need for perimeter LiDAR sensors to be inlcuded on the sides of the vehicles.

 ![](img/top_lidar_blind_spot.png)

-We leveraged the Open3D library to make a 3D interactive visualization of the LiDAR point-cloud.
-Commonly visible features are windshields, tires, and mirros within 40m.
+We leverage the Open3D library to make a 3D interactive visualization of the LiDAR point-cloud.
+Commonly visible features are windshields, tires, and mirrors within 40m.
 Beyond 40m, cars are like slightly rounded rectangles where you might be able to make ou the windshield.
 Further away vehicles and extremely close vehicles typically have lower resolution, as well as vehicles obstructing the detection of other vehicles.

 **10 Vehicles Showing Different Types of LiDAR Interaction:**
 ![](img/midterm-vehicles-cloud.png)